Mirpur, Azad Kashmir: Geography

-In fact, the remains of the old city (Old Mirpur) are under the waters of the Mangla Lake, bit during the colder months of March and April, the water level recedes to such an extent that one can travel on motorcycle on the old Mirpur, road which still exists.
-The holy shrines of Syed Abdul Karim and Meeran Shah Ghazi then become visible and so do the remnants of a Sikh gurdwara as well as a Hindu Mandir, possibly dedicated to the "Mangla Mata" (Mangla mother goddess).
-The remains of old houses, water wells and graveyards reappear as well.

-People from surrounding areas visit old Mirpur to pay homage to their ancient land on which they lived and pray on the graveyards of their loved ones.
-Urs Mubarak of Meeran Shah and Syed Abdul Kareem are also arranged in Old Mirpur.

-The remains of Old Mirpur depict a silhouette of pre-Independence city, when many faiths coexisted.
-However, after division of the State of Jammu Kashmir, the non-Muslim community (Hindus, Buddhists and Sikhs) fled to Jammu.

-New Mirpur was well planned, and modern buildings and ample roads serve each part of city.
-The affluence from emigration mainly to the UK is reflected by the structure and grandiose of the residential houses.
-There are telltale signs of inward investment by the expatriate community living in the United Kingdom, Europe, North America and the Middle East.
-There are a number of good hotels, restaurants, shopping malls and other urban facilities.
+Mirpur lies at the foothills of the Himalayas mountain range of an altitude of 648 m above sea level and is linked with the main Peshawar-Lahore Grand Trunk Road at Dina Tehsil in Jhelum District.
+It is the headquarters of Mirpur District, which has two subdivisions: Mirpur and Dudial.

 Climate

 Mirpur has a humid subtropical climate.
 The average annual temperature is 25.1 °C. The average annual rainfall is 1380 mm.
-Since it is in the extreme south of Jammu and Kashmir, the city has a climate that is extremely hot during summer, making it very similar to the Pakistani areas of Jehlum and Gujar Khan.
-Mirpur is the breadbasket of Azad Jammu and Kashmir and has a climate similar to that of the neighbouring Potohar in Punjab.
+Since it is in the extreme south of Jammu and Kashmir, the city has a climate that is extremely hot during summer, making it very similar to the Pakistani areas of Jhelum and Gujar Khan.

 Industry

 The government of Azad Jammu and Kashmir has successfully developed Mirpur industrially and promoted private investment in a diverse economy: foam, polypropylene, synthetic yarn, motorbikes and scooter, textile, vegetable oil (ghee), wood and sawmills, soap, cosmetics, marble, ready-made garments, matches and rosin, turpentine.
 The economy of Mirpur generated economy of Azad Kashmir.
 However, much of the infrastructure still needs improvement so that high-quality products can be obtained.

 As part of the relief/compensation package in the wake of Mangla Dam, a new city is being developed along the southeastern outskirts of Mirpur, with the main city of Mirpur being doubled.
 Much construction is occurring around the whole district by Pakistani and Chinese contractors, raising the dam.
 Four towns in the district have been planned near the new city to resettle the population affected by the project.